Baccarat Guide: A Low-Edge Casino Game That’s Easy to Learn

 But there are other variations, including variants where you do make decisions.
 Let’s look at those now.

-Baccarat Chemin De Fer – The original version of baccarat and the most popular variation in France.
+- This is the original version of baccarat and the most popular variation in France.
 This is the version used in the James Bond books.
-One player’s designated the banker and will deal.
+One player is designated as the banker and will deal.
 The banker will need to be able to cover all the bets made.
-The role passes counterclockwise around the table giving everyone the opportunity to be the banker.
+The role passes counterclockwise around the table, giving everyone the opportunity to be the banker.

 That’s it for variations.
 However, you’ll also find baccarat games with different rules depending on where you play.
 Here are some of the different rules you’ll find: